Tips to Apply for a Liquor License in New York City

 • Beer and Wine (Only) License

-Generally, you should not begin the liquor license application process until after you have acquired rights to the location where you want to start your business.
-With that said, occasionally, when closing seems likely or imminent, it is wise to begin the Community Board application process prior to full rights acquisition in order to initiate the process.
+Generally, you should not begin the liquor license application process until you have acquired rights to the location where you want to start your business.
+With that said, occasionally, when closing seems likely or imminent, it is wise to begin NYC’s Community Board application process before full premise-rights acquisition to initiate the process.

 After you have closed on the property or signed a lease:

-• Appear before the Community Board: In certain locations, often depending on local board rules and the level of “license saturation” in the area, you will be required to make a personal appearance.
+• Appear before the Community Board: In specific locations, depending on local board rules and the level of “license saturation” in the area, you will be required to make a personal appearance.
 If that happens, you must also post a public notice at the physical premises of your business, notifying the surrounding community of your intentions.
-The notice must be clearly visible, and provide the date, time, and location of the scheduled Community Board meeting.
-In this way, neighbors have the opportunity to attend the meeting and voice their concerns.
+The notice must be visible and provide the scheduled Community Board meeting’s date, time, and location.
+In this way, neighbors can attend the meeting and voice their concerns.

-Community Boards opinions and decisions are advisory only.
+Most Community Board opinions and decisions are advisory only.

 Having an attorney work with you to obtain your liquor license is not just for the benefit of organization and document filing.
-We will help you create a narrative that works for both the Community Board and the NYSLA.
-We will properly relay your plans, accomplish the often creative, but necessary, homework and advise you on how best to handle some of the community’s more adversarial members.
+We will help you create a narrative that works for the Community Board and the NYSLA.
+We will properly relay your plans, accomplish the often creative but necessary homework, and advise you on handling some of the community’s more adversarial members.

-With or without Community Board approval, your application could take anywhere from two to four months.
-Applicants need to be fingerprinted, provide proof of citizenship, copies of a driver’s license and passport with a current passport photo, and in-depth employment and residential histories.
+With or without Community Board approval, your application could take five to more than ten months to be approved.
+Plan accordingly.
+Applicants must be fingerprinted, provide proof of citizenship, copies of a driver’s license and passport with a current passport photo, and in-depth employment and residential histories.
 The NYSLA is very thorough.
-If you do not have a good lawyer who knows how to move things along, the process can become a tortuous maze of epic proportions.
+The process can become a tortuous maze of epic proportions if you do not have a good lawyer who knows how to move things along.

 Aaron Pierce